 Number of Hours

-Commencing on the first date of license renewal after October 1, 2007, licensees shall earn a minimum of six hours of qualifying continuing education within the previous one year period.
+Commencing on the first date of license renewal after January 1, 2019, licensees shall earn a minimum of ten hours of qualifying continuing education within the previous one year period.
+The continuing education shall be directly related to respiratory therapy, reflect the professional needs of the licensee in order to meet the health care needs of the public and include a minimum of at least five hours of real-time education with opportunities for live interaction, including, but not limited to, in-person conferences or real-time webinars.
 One contact hour is a minimum of fifty minutes of continuing education activity.

 Qualifying Continuing Education